giantswarm/handbook/content/docs/support-and-ops/processes/customer-check-upgrade-changes.md

 ### Tools

 1. [Pluto](https://github.com/FairwindsOps/pluto)
-This one is a tool that will show you depreciated APIs in your code, helm charts, and resources.
+This one is a tool that will show you deprecated APIs in your code, helm charts, and resources.

 2. [Sysdig Blog](https://sysdig.com/blog/kubernetes-1-27-whats-new/)
 Sysdig is writing a good summary on the major changes in K8s that can be used as reference.